Leading Digital Transformation – Finding the Right Solutions that Drive Innovation

 However, the change team should also bring in any concerns that employees have over impending change.
 Addressing these concerns will forestall the likelihood of a resistance to change.
 The easiest way to mitigate this pushback is to ensure all stakeholders and people affected by the change have an early say in the project.

-4. Engage, collaborate, and align with the stakeholders
+5. Engage, collaborate and align with the stakeholders

-By the time it’s put together, your digital transformation team will be made up of people from different cadres within the company.
-The C-suite executives are important because their voice is taken as representative of the company’s position on important matters.
-The managers below the C-suite level are closer to the day-to-day operations of the company.
+By the time it’s put together, your digital transformation team will consist of people from different cadres within the company.
+The C-suite executives are important because their voice represents the company’s position on important matters.
+The managers below the C-suite level are closer to the company’s day-to-day operations.
 They interact with the front-line workers and can pick up important sentiments from them.
 Their feedback is important to collect to improve user adoption later, and to ensure that the solution chosen works for the entire company.
-The supervisors are directly in contact with the front-line workers and provide incentives and rewards for desired outcomes.
+The supervisors directly contact the front-line workers and provide incentives and rewards for desired outcomes.

-5. Foster a culture of change and transformation
+6. Foster a culture of change to embrace digital transformation

 Organizations are always at the risk of stagnation after change.
 The goal ought to be creating a culture of constant improvement.
 How do digital transformation leaders go about setting this up in the culture?